 However, unlike the previous model, the Elegoo Mars Pro does not ship with resin.
 When ordering the printer, make sure you buy resin.
 There are lots of 3D printer resins available on Amazon.

-Other innovations are not externally visible, so according to the manufacturer better UV LEDs were installed to reduce the required exposure time.
+Other newer features are not externally visible.
+For example, according to the manufacturer, the printer has been installed with better UV LEDs to reduce the required exposure time.
 There is also a new firmware version and a new stepper motor, which should ensure smoother printing.